LewNew/SANDMAN/README.md

-# SANDMAN: Simulated Agent Network for Defense via Multi-Agent Negotiation
+# SANDMAN: Sandboxed Multi-Agent Network

 Private repo for the SANDMAN project.
 Please contribute to this README with any new ideas or concepts that you may have.